 In need of a doctor, you can use the Health Atlas search tool to locate the nearest PEDY Health Unit closest to you.
 Healthcare provided at PEDY Health Units is free of charge, including dental care (where available).

-E-prescriptions have to be dispensed within 5 working days from the date of issue.
+E-prescriptions must be dispensed within a certain time period from the date of issue.
+Time limitation is written on the prescription.
+If not used on time, the prescription will be cancelled automatically.
 At the pharmacy, present your European Health Insurance Card and ID along with the prescription.

 Usually a doctor will provide a referral for hospital treatment.
 Present your EHIC and your ID on admission.
 Hospital healthcare is free in the public hospitals (ESY).
 In the EOPYY contracted private clinics/hospitals you should expect to pay a co-payment for part of the hospitalization cost (30%) + doctors’ fees + choice for room upgrades + potential additional charges per case.
 In emergencies, you can go directly to a public hospital.
 You can call phone line 166 to receive information on which hospitals are on-call duty.
 Urgent medical care is always free of charge.